“I love Irise because it teaches us what we do not know. They teach us well.”

 What if you couldn't run or dance during your period?

 What if you believed you were cursed and dirty?

 What if you couldn't leave home for fear of staining your skirt?

 Irise International works to support the education and empowerment of women and girls in East Africa through addressing the negelected issue of menstrual hygiene management.

 Worldwide, millions of women and girls have no information before starting menstruation and no sanitary product, clean toilet or clean water to allow them to cope with their periods.
-In East Africa, 1 in 2 girls missed school every month due to menstruation, contributing to the gender gap.
+In East Africa, 1 in 2 girls misses school every month due to menstruation, contributing to the gender gap.
 The topic is taboo and shrouded in myths that menstruating girls are dirty and can contaminate others.

-Check out our new series on Girls' Globe, Periods Change Lives, featuring blogs and poems written by girls and young women in East Africa.
+Check out our series on Girls' Globe, Periods Change Lives, featuring blogs and poems written by girls and young women in East Africa.

 Ugandan student activist Charlotte Akello blogs about why #MenstruationMatters.